aosabook/500lines/pedometer/chapter.md

 Taking the dot product in this case means that we'll get the portion of user acceleration in the direction of gravity.
 Just what we need!

 ### Implemeting the Dot Product
-So, in order to get a single data series representing user acceleration in the direction of gravity, we need to take the dot product of user acceleration and gravitational acceleration.
-Let's call this resulting data series $a_{ug}$.
+So, in order to get a single time series representing user acceleration in the direction of gravity, we need to take the dot product of user acceleration and gravitational acceleration.
+Let's call this resulting time series $a_{ug}$.

-Using our example from before, we have three data series representing user acceleration in each direction,
+Using our example from before, we have three time series representing user acceleration in each direction,

 ![](chapter-figures/figure-filter-user.png)\

-and three data series representing gravitational acceleration in each direction.
+and three time series representing gravitational acceleration in each direction.

 ![](chapter-figures/figure-filter-gravitational.png)\

-Again we have 100 data points per data series.
+Again we have 100 data points per time series.
 Let's use an index, *i*, that goes from 0 to 99.
 Then, $a_{ug}$ at *i*, or $a(i)_{ug}$, is:

 $a(i)_{ug} = a(x_{i})_{u} * a(x_{i})_{g} + a(y_{i})_{u} * a(y_{i})_{g} + a(z_{i})_{u} * a(z_{i})_{g}$

-The dot product results in the data series below.
+The dot product results in the time series below.

 ![](chapter-figures/figure-dot-product-example.png)\